Select which Philips Hue lights Vivaldi should control to synchronize your physical surroundings with the color of the browser.

 If you enable Lazy Loading Restored Tabs (which restores tabs in a hibernated state) in Settings > Startup, but you wish to always fully load pinned tabs, check the box for Always Load Pinned Tabs.

-By default, the pinned tabs are grouped under one folder in the Window Panel, but you can disable it in Settings > Panel > Window Panel > Pinned Folder.
+By default, pinned tabs are grouped under one folder in the Window Panel and the Tab Button pop-up, but you can disable it in Settings > Panel > Window Panel > Pinned Folder.

 A “crash” occurs when Vivaldi encounters an unrecoverable error and shuts down unexpectedly or a tab’s contents disappear and are replaced with a “dead bird” image.
 Information pertaining to the crash is logged by Vivaldi.